Dominic0610/kata-bank-account/NOTES.md

 how to display the operation history.

 The domain classes are implemented at this point and all the 26 JUnit tests pass.
 Type `mvn test` to see results.

+# jBehave - acceptance tests
+- ### Deposit
+Back to jBehave and first test (deposit) implementation.
+Some technical issues related to jBehave incompatibility with Java 17, see HOWTO for more on this.
+Given that the Account deposit() method requires an Amount and a Date, converters shall be used.